ltrentmann/les-bdew/README.md

 ## Installation

 1. Create and activate enviroment.
-Example with anaconda:   `conda activate demand_calc`
+Example with anaconda:   `conda activate lesbdew`
 2. cd to folder with github clone
 3. `pip install -e .`